 At Mombo Camp, Abu Camp, Zarafa Camp and at Matetsi River Lodge activities such as wildlife viewing drives, are shared with other guests (no more than 6 guests per vehicle) and are led by professionally licensed, local English speaking guides who are based at each safari camp / lodge.
 They know their areas intimately.
 Your safety and comfort are their highest concerns.
 They are also trained and prepared to respond to medical emergencies.
 If you prefer to have a private guide and vehicle at any location this can be arranged at extra cost.

 No. Most travelers do take anti-malaria tablets for the safari portion of their trip and get a Hepatitis A shot.
 We recommend that you visit with a local travel health specialist in your hometown to discuss any special concerns you might have.

 Do I need an entry visa?

 American passport holders visiting Botswana and South Africa do not need entry visas.
-However an entry visa is required for Zambia.
-Upon arrival at the Livingstone Airport a Zambia entry visa may be purchased for US $50 cash per person.
+However an entry visa is required for Zimbabwe.
+Upon arrival at the Victoria Falls Airport a Zimbabwean entry visa may be purchased for US $30 cash per person.